 - A. Employees in travel status shall receive reimbursement that matches the rates established by the General Services Administration (GSA) for the employee's primary destination.
 Maximum per diem reimbursement rates for lodging, meals, and incidental expenses are established by city/county and vary by season.
 State employees are directed to the GSA website http://gsa.gov and the link Per Diem Rates under the Travel drop-down menu to locate the current rates.
 Employees may receive reimbursement for breakfasts even though continental breakfasts are provided.
 Employees shall not claim full meals furnished to them during a conference, meeting, or other work function on their reimbursement request.
 Employees may not claim full meals if a meal is offered as part of a conference, meeting, or other work function even if the employee does not consume the meal offered, except when the department head has approved an exception when the following applies: - 1.
-Employee has a food allergy and/or dietary restriction that preclude the employee from consuming the provided meal at a conference, meeting or other work function. - If the condition above exists, agencies may allow employee to claim meal reimbursements for any meals provided at a conference, meeting or other work function that may pose a health risk to the employee if consumed. - B. For out-of-state travel, employees are required to submit a Travel Request for approval prior to making any travel arrangements. - C. Upon approval of the department head, agencies may make exceptions to the rate of reimbursement for lodging when one of the conditions below exist.
-The agency head shall determine and approve an appropriate rate of reimbursement. - 1.
-Lodging is procured at a prearranged place such as a hotel where a meeting, conference or training session is held. - Costs have escalated because of special events; lodging within prescribed allowances cannot be obtained nearby; and costs to commute to/from the nearby location exceed the cost savings from occupying less expensive lodging.
+Employee has a food allergy and/or dietary restriction that preclude the employee from consuming the provided meal at a conference, meeting or other work function. - 2.
+If the condition above exists, agencies may allow employee to claim meal reimbursements for any meals provided at a conference, meeting or other work function that may pose a health risk to the employee if consumed. - B. For out-of-state travel, employees are required to submit a Travel Request for approval prior to making any travel arrangements.
+All out-of-country travel requests must be submitted and receive approval from the Governor's Office prior to making any travel arrangements. - C. Upon approval of the department head, agencies may make exceptions to the rate of reimbursement for lodging when one of the conditions below exist.
+The agency head may approve up to 150% of the established GSA rate.